Retirement & Longevity

-Retired couple hiking in New Jersey.
+Retired couple hiking on a trail in the fall.

 The benefits of a purpose-driven life don’t dissipate when you retire.
 Rather, without the imposed daily and weekly structures of the working world, it may be even more important to find purpose during this distinct stage of life.